 Talk with your healthcare provider if you have questions about healthy body weight.

 What causes obesity?

 But the risk factors that determine obesity can be complex.
-They are usually a combination of your genes, socioeconomic factors, metabolism, and lifestyle choices.
+They are often a combination of your genes, socioeconomic factors, metabolism, and lifestyle choices.
 Some endocrine disorders, diseases, and medicines may also affect a person's weight.

 Factors that may affect obesity include the following.

 Studies show that the likelihood of becoming obese is passed down through a family's genes.
-Researchers have found several genes that appear to be linked with obesity.
+Researchers have found several genes that seem to be linked with obesity.
 Genes, for instance, may affect where you store extra fat in your body.
-But most researchers think that it takes more than just one gene to cause an obesity epidemic.
+But most researchers think that it takes more than just 1 gene to cause an obesity epidemic.
 They are continuing to do more research to better understand how genes and lifestyle interact to cause obesity.
 Because families eat meals together and share other activities, environment and lifestyle also play a role.